CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 When applying for jobs, your job search is often flexible and very broad.
 It is important to keep in mind that every position you apply is likely to have different expectations, descriptions, and responsibilities.
-Have multiple resumes on hand that cater to different positions.
+Have multiple resumes on hand that caters to different positions.
 For example, your ‘Researching Assistant’ experience is probably not as relatable as your ‘Marketing Officer’ position in your service club.
 Remember to always highlight the skills that companies are looking for in the position and adjust your resume to their needs.

 Projects are extremely important when applying for jobs.
 It is a showmanship of the quality of your work, and representation of your skills.
-By now, you’ve probably have accumulated a good amount of projects throughout university.
-Don’t be afraid to use them in your portfolio, LinkedIn and ProSky profiles, or in job interview!
+By now, you’ve probably have accumulated a good amount of projects throughout the university.
+Don’t be afraid to use them in your portfolio, LinkedIn and ProSky profiles, or in a job interview!
 You made them for a reason.

 Another key factor on landing a job is your ability to describe, analyze, and understand your projects.
-These factors are important because it illustrates your process of thinking, your ability to identify and and propose solutions, and your research.
+These factors are important because it illustrates your process of thinking, your ability to identify and propose solutions, and your research.
 These skills will help present yourself as a valuable candidate.
 Remember to explain your concepts, develop case studies, and have your projects be visually appealing.